saimaafrin/SO_sentiment_analysis/README.md

 Model:

-I used the pretraing  DistilBERT model from Huggingface.
+I used the pretraing  **DistilBERT** model from Huggingface.
 Specially followed the [Tutorial to Finetune a pretrained Model](https://huggingface.co/blog/sentiment-analysis-python) by Huggingface.

 Steps to run this project:

 1. Clone the repo : ```git clone https://github.com/saimaafrin/SO_sentiment_analysis.git```

 2. Run the script named `new_SO_analysis.py` to finetune and save the model.
+This script includes the code for data processing, model training and testing and saving the model.

 ```python3 new_SO_analysis.py```